Shining Hope for Communities: Recent Achievements

 The Conrad N. Hilton Foundation honored SHOFCO as the 2018 Hilton Humanitarian Prize recipient.
 The prize is the world's largest annual humanitarian award presented to nonprofit organizations judged to have made extraordinary contributions toward alleviating human suffering and working to improve the lives of disadvantaged and vulnerable people throughout the world.
-SHOFCO became the youngest organization every to receive the Conrad N. Hilton Humanitarian Prize, a true testament to the impact they have had in such a short amount of time.
+SHOFCO became the youngest organization ever to receive the Conrad N. Hilton Humanitarian Prize, a true testament to the impact they have had in such a short amount of time.

 SHOFCO's 2018 Annual Report included some landmark results for the organization.
 In their Girls Leadership and Education Programme, 521 girls are enrolled in their two primary schools, with 96% of achieving a pass mark on the 2018 KCPE (Kenya Certificate of Primary Education), with the average mark being a B+, and 100% of Kibera School for Girls (KSG) students transitioning to secondary schools in Kenya and the United States.
 The Kibera School for Girls also placed #2 in the sub-county for KCPE exam scores.
 20 SHOFCO graduates were admitted to prestigious Kenyan boarding schools and an additional three girls were accepted on full scholarship to Buffalo Seminary, the Taft School, and the Brooks School, top boarding schools in the United States.

 The SHOFCO Health program provides slum dwellers with access to healthcare.
 Services provided in these clinics include: primary health and preventative care, pre and postpartum care, child immunizations, comprehensive HIV care, family planning, cervical cancer screening, gender-based violence response, and child nutrition.
 In 2018, six SHOFCO clinics were operational – five spread across the densely populated Kibera and one in Mathare.
 SHOFCO reached 289,258 clients, including providing malnutrition screening for 12,874 children and enrolling 850 of these in their malnutrition programme, as well as fully vaccinating 91.9% of children who attended their clinics against diseases.